semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 You will need to **manually terminate** the VM using either `sudo poweroff` or `sudo shutdown -r now`.

-### sem and pipelines

-In this subsection you will find `sem` examples related to pipelines.

-### sem and workflows

-In this subsection you will find `sem` examples related to workflows.

 ### sem and notifications

 In this subsection you will find `sem` examples related to notifications.